Canadian Bombshell Laurence Bédard Smolders In Lacy Black Lingerie As She Flaunts Pert Derriere Outside

 "Fantastic, and the artwork is pretty impressive too," they teased.

-Laurence recently wowed her admirers in a skimpy red monokini.
+Prior to the new update, Laurence wowed her admirers in a skimpy red monokini.